 Leopard plants are herbaceous perennials with yellow flowers and, in some cases, very large leaves.
 They belong to the aster family and are native to Eurasia.
 Leopard plants grow in USDA plant hardiness zones 4 through 8.
 One of the more popular cultivars of leopard plants is 'Britt-Marie Crawford,' which has large leaves and blooms in mid to late summer.

 Leopard Plants in Botanical Nomenclature

-When establishing a plant's taxonomy, we use a genus name, a specific epithet, and a cultivar name (as applicable).
+When establishing a plant's taxonomy, botanists use a genus name, a specific epithet, and a cultivar name (as applicable).
 All of this precision is particularly important in cases where the common name(s) are confusing or not very descriptive.

 Such is the case with leopard plants.
 The genus name is Ligularia.
 'Britt-Marie Crawford' is a cultivar of Ligularia dentata.
 The common name "leopard plant" comes from the spotted leaves found on some plants in this group, but not all types of Ligularia dentata have leaves with spots.
-Leopard plants are also commonly called "goldenray," "ragwort" and "golden groundsel," but these labels are confusing because they are sometimes are used for other, unrelated plants.
+Leopard plants are also commonly called "goldenray," "ragwort," and "golden groundsel," but these labels are confusing because they are sometimes used for other, unrelated plants.

 Other types of Ligularia include:

 - Ligularia macrophylla: Another leopard plant with large leaves; in fact, the specific epithet for this variety translates literally as "bigleaf"

 - 'Desdemona' and 'Othello': Two cultivars of the dentata species that are similar to 'Britt-Marie Crawford'